mediakreativ/craft-blocksmith/README.md

 ### Completed Features

 1. **Flexible Image Upload for Previews**
-   - Users can now upload custom preview images directly via the Craft File Browser or continue using handle-based previews.
+   - Users can now upload custom preview images directly via the Craft File Browser or use handle-based previews.

 2. **Masonry.js Integration for Flexible Previews**
    - Implemented a flexible grid layout using Masonry.js, allowing seamless display of blocks with varying preview dimensions (e.g., for very long content).